-Barney McClure has six feature CDs on the market and one book on improvisational theory entitled There Is No Such Thing As A Mistake.
+Barney McClure has seven feature CDs on the market and one book on improvisational theory entitled There Is No Such Thing As A Mistake.
 Check them out.

 Barney's book, There Is No Such Thing As A Mistake, is a "how-to" in improvisational jazz and is a popular hit with teachers who use it as a curriculum guide, and with instrumentalists and vocalists at any level who can use it as a self-help guide.

 Mondays – Trish & Barney.
 Trish Hatley and Barney McClure doing vocal arrangements and having a ball as a duo.
 All Mondays at the new Woody's Palm House, 450 S Palm Canyon Dr, Palm Springs, CA. 6-10 PM.

 Fridays - Once again at Woody's Palm House, with vocalist Rose Mallett and trio.
 6:30 to 10:30 PM.

 Saturdays - With Rose Mallett as a duo at Vicky's in Indian Wells.
 5-7 PM

 The weeks are often filled with "Casuals" around the area.
 For more informations, contact Barney at: Barney's Email, or (206) 707-6651

 MY BIG PROJECT is now a reality.
 Entitled "Show Me" the recording has been released on Origin Arts on their OA2 label.
 Catalog #: OA2-22117.

 "Show Me" features me on Hammond B-3 with the Central Washington University #1 jazz band directed by Chris Bruya.
 The recording was engineered by Allen Larson.